Our Services

 Helpful Resources

-Acanthosis nigricans is a skin condition marked by dark, thickened, velvety patches that typically appear in body folds such as the neck, armpits, and groin.
-It is most commonly a visible warning sign of insulin resistance, which is a major precursor to prediabetes and type 2 diabetes.
-Less often, it can be linked to hormonal disorders, certain medications, or other underlying health issues.
+Acanthosis nigricans is a skin condition causing dark, thickened, velvety patches in body folds like the neck, armpits, and groin.
+It is most often a visible warning sign of insulin resistance, a key precursor to prediabetes and type 2 diabetes.
+Less commonly, it stems from hormonal disorders, certain medications, or other underlying conditions.

 Key facts to know:

-Because acanthosis nigricans is often the body's first visible clue that something deeper is happening with your metabolism, ignoring it could mean missing a critical window to prevent type 2 diabetes.
-Taking a free, instant, online symptom check can help you quickly identify likely causes, understand your risk level, and decide whether you need to see a doctor, adjust your lifestyle, or seek further testing — all in just a few minutes.
+Because acanthosis nigricans is often your body's first visible clue of a deeper metabolic issue, ignoring it could mean missing a critical window to prevent type 2 diabetes.
+A free, instant, online symptom check can help you identify likely causes, gauge your risk, and decide your best next step — whether that's seeing a doctor, adjusting your lifestyle, or pursuing further testing — in just a few minutes.

 Acanthosis nigricans is a skin condition marked by dark, thickened, velvety patches, often in body folds such as the neck, armpits, or groin.
 While the appearance can be alarming, these skin changes serve as important clues that your body may be developing insulin resistance—a key step toward type 2 diabetes and other metabolic issues.